 The Company currently only has one full-time employee, being the Managing Director who is male.
-The Company has one other part-time male employee and contracts three consultants, one of whom is female and two of whom are male.
+The Company occasionally contracts or consultants, some of whom are female.

 Performance review

 Board and board committees

 A review of the Board's performance and effectiveness is conducted annually and the performance of individual directors is undertaken regularly.
 The Board has the discretion for these reviews to be conducted either independently or on a self-assessment basis.